tisaconundrum2/PySAT-GUI/README.md

 ![PYSAT splash](./images/splash.png)

 - The UI's backend is designed and created in Python with the QT framework
-- The UI is being built to work as close to the original libraries as physically possible
+- The UI is being built to work closely with the original libraries

 Current Road Ahead
 - [x] Ported to version 5 of PyQt